AtlasOfLivingAustralia/documentation/wiki/development/groovy&grails-guidelines.md

 ```

 ### Other
+* Several ALA projects have a service called `WebService` or WebserviceService` as means to create a custom REST client.
+It is recommended to use one of the existing ones instead of trying to reinvent the wheel.
+I'd recommend using the Groovy HTTPBuilder client: https://github.com/jgritman/httpbuilder

 * Grails JSON null values parsing issue: All versions of Grails until 2.5.1 and 3.0.4 have a problem in the way the `grails.converters.JSON` parses `null` values.
 You can find the workaround for older versions of Grails [here](TODO)

 ## Version specific gotchas